mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

      ...
     }

 But there is a better way, depending on whether you are working with the counties, GAIs, states, or whatever.
 Chances are you already know the bounding boxes of your regions in lat/lon or you can at least come up with some.
 If so, there is a script you can use to generate the regional boxes file.
-It is in the default EMFAC input directory next to the GRIDCRO2D input files:
+It is in the default EMFAC input directory and requires WRF/CMAQ-standard GRIDCRO2D input files:

     ESTA/input/defaults/domains/preprocess_grid_boxes.py